iamtrep/hubitat-dandanache/watchtower-app/README.md

 ### Settings screen

-The application uses a fixed-size database, similar in design and purpose to RRD (round-robin-database).
-It allows for higher resolution (minutes per point) of recent data to degrade into lower resolutions for long-term retention of historical data.

-The following data resolution are used:
-- 5 minutes
-- 1 hour
-- 1 day
-- 1 week

-From the settings screen, you can configure how long the collected metrics are stored for each resolution.
+From the settings screen, you can configure how long the collected metrics are stored for each time resolution.

 ![Settings screen](img/settings.png)